New Zealand Constitution Act 1852

 The New Zealand Constitution Act 1852 (15 & 16 Vict. c.
-72) was an Act of the Parliament of the United Kingdom that granted self-government to the Colony of New Zealand.
-It was the second such Act, the previous 1846 Act not having been fully implemented.
+72) was an act of the Parliament of the United Kingdom that granted self-government to the Colony of New Zealand.
+It was the second such act, the New Zealand Constitution Act 1846 not having been fully implemented.
+The purpose of the act was to have constitutional independence from Britain.
+The definition of franchise or the ability to vote excluded all women, most Māori, all non-British people and those with convictions for serious offences.

-The Act remained in force as part of New Zealand's constitution until it was repealed by the Constitution Act 1986.
+The act took effect upon proclamation by Governor George Grey on 17 January 1853.
+It remained in force as part of New Zealand's constitution until it was rendered ineffective by the Constitution Act 1986.

-The long title of the Act was "An Act to Grant a Representative Constitution to the Colony of New Zealand".
-The Act received the Royal Assent on 30 June 1852.
+The long title of the act was "An Act to Grant a Representative Constitution to the Colony of New Zealand".
+The act received royal assent on 30 June 1852.

 Background

-In 1850, New Zealand was being governed as a Crown Colony.
-This style of government was increasingly inadequate in light of changed circumstances since the 1840 treaty.
-The rapid demographic changes as new immigrants arrived meant a new, democratic style of government had to be established to replace the dictatorial Crown Colony system.
+In 1850, New Zealand was being governed as a Crown colony.
+This style of government was increasingly inadequate in light of changing circumstances.
+The rapid demographic changes as new immigrants arrived meant a new, democratic style of government had to be established to replace the dictatorial Crown colony system.

-The New Zealand Company, which was established in 1839, proposed that New Zealand should have representative institutions, and this was consistent with the findings of the Durham Report, which was commissioned during 1838 following minor rebellions in Upper and Lower Canada.
-The first settlement of the company, Wellington, briefly had its own elected council during 1840, which dissolved itself on the instruction of Lieutenant Governor William Hobson.
-The first New Zealand Constitution Act was passed in 1846, though Governor George Grey was opposed to its implementation, specifically the proposed division of the country into European and Māori districts, and stated that settlers were not ready for self-government.
-As a result, almost all of the Act was suspended for six years pending the new Act of 1852, the only operative part of the 1846 Act being the creation of New Zealand's first provinces, New Ulster Province and New Munster Province.
+The New Zealand Company, which was established in 1839, proposed that New Zealand should have representative institutions, and this was consistent with the findings of the Durham Report, which was commissioned during 1838 following the rebellions in Upper and Lower Canada.
+The company's first settlement, Wellington, briefly had its own elected council during 1840, which dissolved itself on the instruction of Lieutenant Governor William Hobson.
+The first constitution statute was the New Zealand Constitution Act 1846, though Governor George Grey was opposed to its implementation, specifically the proposed division of the country into European and Māori districts, and stated that settlers were not ready for self-government.
+As a result, almost all of the act was suspended for six years pending the New Zealand Constitution Act 1852, the only operative part of the New Zealand Constitution Act 1846 being the creation of New Zealand's first provinces, New Ulster Province and New Munster Province.
 In the meantime, Grey drafted his own Constitution Act while camping on Mount Ruapehu.
 Grey's draft established both provincial and central representative assemblies, allowed for Māori districts and a governor elected by the General Assembly.
 Only the latter proposal was rejected by the Parliament of the United Kingdom when it adopted Grey's constitution.